 Help in Making a Complaint

-The Complaints Manager can also give help to anyone who needs it, and can explain the complaints process and will keep you informed of progress in dealing with your complaint.
+The Complaints Manager can also give help to anyone who needs it, can explain the complaints process provide information about the progress in dealing with your complaint.

 The Complaints Process

-The Complaints Manager will arrange for the Team Manager to investigate your complaint.
-This may involve meeting you to discuss your complaint and how it can be put right.
+Initially, your complaint will be investigated by the appropriate local Team Manager from the Children, Young People and Families Team.
+This may involve meeting with you to discuss your complaint and how it can be put right.
 If you have an advocate, they can be with you at any meetings.

 When the investigation is complete the Team Manager will write to you with their response.
 We aim to respond in 10 working days, but if this is not possible we may ask you if we can extend the deadline to 20 working days.